Last updated on April 16th, 2023 at 04:50 pm

 But when you think about travelling in Tanzania, the first things that come to mind are the big bucket list destinations, like the Serengeti and Zanzibar Island.

-But there’s a lot of other places to see too, so don’t forget to make some space in your Tanzania itinerary for the cities too.
+But there are a lot of other places to see too, so don’t forget to make some space in your Tanzania itinerary for the cities too.

 Arusha, locally known as ‘A-Town’, has a lot of charm of its own and is a great place to experience Tanzanian life.
-It also has a fun party scene which is probably one of the reasons it’s popular with lots of young volunteers (Moshi, a couple of hours away is the same).
+It also has a fun party scene which is probably one of the reasons it’s popular with the volunteer crowd (Moshi, a couple of hours away is the same).

 So here are my personal recommendations on the best things to do in Arusha.

 Please Note: Some of the links in this post are affiliate links, which will earn me a small commission at no extra cost to you.
 Affiliate sales help with the running costs of this site, so thank you for your support!